JohnMulligan/covid_dashR/README.md

 It also contains a Dockerfile for building the environment for local and remote deployment.

-Data is current for January 18, 2023.
+Data is current for January 25, 2023.

 This app has been featured on:

 * KHOU: https://twitter.com/KHOU/status/1446477984169439235
 * Fox 26 News: https://www.fox26houston.com/video/980037

-Note for Aug 24: I have updated the explanatory text to make it a little more approachable.

 ## Data and Apps